[If printer can print two-sided, set Layout > Two-Sided: "Short-Edge binding"]

 - The patterns are showing us that our social and economic systems don’t work.
 They work very well for the few, but not for everyone.

 - These factors, especially with empathy, make it possible to empower ourselves towards self-determination, self-direction, and self-regulation.

-- The Competitive World
+- From a Competitive World

 - Out of all the root causes of our current society, competition is the most pernicious in perpetuating the want to fight, from the tiniest of conflicts (relationships) to war.
 Competitiveness won't disappear, but our current world is toxically competitive.

 - Where empathy needs to be turned off or muted especially in order to compete against others without holding back.

 - Where empathy is considered a weakness—we don’t teach empathy, so it's woefully undeveloped and, too often, dysfunctional.

 - Where winning (victory, profit, power, control) becomes the most important thing at the expense of all else, particularly empathy.